 A short-term pension, at an annual rate equal to your career average pay, is paid to your spouse (either from a same or opposite sex marriage) or civil partner for three months immediately following your death, no matter how long you have been a member of the LGPS.
 If there are eligible children (any of whom are in the care of your spouse or civil partner) this pension is paid for six months.

-If you should die in service having built up at least three months total membership then the LGPS will also pay a long-term pension to your spouse (either from a same or opposite sex marriage) or civil partner commencing when the short-term pension ends.
+If you die in service having built up at least three months total membership then the LGPS will also pay a long-term pension to your spouse (either from a same or opposite sex marriage) or civil partner commencing when the short-term pension ends.
 The long-term pension is generally half the pension you would have received if you had retired early due to ill health on the date of death.

 Pensions for eligible children

-Children's pensions are payable for so long as eligible children remain following your death, no matter how long you have been a member of the LGPS.
+Children's pensions are payable for so long as eligible children remain eligible following your death, no matter how long you have been a member of the LGPS.

 Eligible children are your children.
 They must, at the date of your death: